-All of the booklets and audio files for each month are still available in the download section for a wee while yet, just use your member password to sign in and access them.
+All of the booklets and audio files for each month are still available in the download section, just use your member password to sign in and access them.

 This month, Martin looked at Burnout and explained how Mindfulness can help.
 Burnout can often have a huge impact on our lives.
 Energy and enthusiasm takes a hit.
 Fatigue and lethargy take hold.
 And it can seem like there’s no solution or way out.
 Martin demonstrated how to use Mindfulness and more importantly how to feel better if you’ve already taken too much on.

 In October's session, Martin looked at Work Life Balance and explained how Mindfulness can help.
 What would you do if you won £20 million in the lottery but still had to work?
 Most of us will unfortunately never have a lottery win, but for your wellbeing and happiness it’s really important to take a regular step back and consider your working life.
 What makes you happy, have you got a good balance, are you at risk from fatigue, stress and burnout, are all key questions.
 Work is such a big part of our life it’s easy to get so drawn into it that you forget about everything else.
 Martin guided us on how to ensure your working life is making you happy and fulfilled.